 Scale insects are among the most common pests that may attack ZZ plants.
 These tiny insects are related to aphids and whiteflies, but they look very different.
 About the size of a pinhead, brown scale affix themselves to ZZ plant leaves and drink the sap.

 While they drink, the insects grow a distinctive, scale-like covering that gives them their common name.
 You’ll usually find them on the underside of leaves.
-If left too long, scale may cause yellowing foliage, distorted leaves, foliage dieback, and leaf loss.
+If left too long, scale may cause drooping or yellowing foliage, distorted leaves, foliage dieback, and leaf loss.
 In these instances, your may need to cut back or prune your ZZ plant.

 Scale may also leave honeydew on leaves, a sticky substance leading to sooty mold fungus growth.
 Though the sooty mold itself doesn’t harm the plants, it can block light to the leaves, interfering with the photosynthesis process.